OWASP/Docker-Security/README.md

 It can also be used to audit or secure an existing installation but especially here you should start thinking about security very early.
 Best is in the design phase.
-Later on it becomes either difficult to change some decisions you made or they becomes costly, in terms of money or time.
+Later on it becomes either difficult to change some decisions you made or they become costly, in terms of money or time.

 ### Name